 The ranking exercise known as the “Research Excellence Framework (REF)” is run by the UK’s higher education funding bodies, to assess the quality of UK research and to inform the distribution of public funds for research until the next ranking exercise in 2020.

-The 2014 REF results were compiled using a quality profile which identifies the proportion of activity reaching each of four defined 'starred' quality levels – from 4* to unclassified:
+The REF 2014 results were compiled using a Quality profile which identifies the proportion of activity reaching each of five Quality levels – four ranked and defined 'starred' Quality levels and unclassified:

 - 4* Quality that is world-leading in terms of originality, significance and rigour.